gxiaolab/cGMAS/README.md

 ```

 ### 2. Get candidate functional SNPs based on Si, majorR, ... thresholds
-Details on thresholds: For a given candidate SNV and target exon pair, all of its tag SNVs must pass all the filters except for the (n) filter below:
 - **v1**
   - number of individuals (n): 40
   - P-value testing whether the GMM is significantly different from Si = 1 (p): 0.1